 Interactive Solo Ethereum staking guide for Ubuntu OS

 Complete guide to stake one as well as thousands of validators on multiple chains through a single staking node.
 Simply made, interactive, well explained.
-The guide on thsi webpage is focused on staking Ethereum.
+The guide on this webpage is focused on staking Ethereum.

 Disclaimer

 This guide is for informational purposes only.
 The author nor website owner does not guarantee accuracy of the information in this guide and is not responsible for any damages or losses incurred by following the guide.
+See more.

-Prerequisites for this Ethereum staking
+Prerequisites for Ethereum staking

-1. Staking Node for Ethereum staking, see
+Staking Node for Ethereum

-2. Access to Staking Node Operating System
+Access to Staking Node

 In the matter of security, you must think about the way you are going to connect to / access your node - see the guide below.